timc1/kbar/README.md

 kbar is built on top of `actions`.
 Actions define what to execute when a user selects it.
 Actions can have children which are just other actions.

-Let's create a few static actions.
-Static actions are actions with no external dependencies; they don't rely on a method from some other hook, for instance.
-We'll talk about dynamic actions later.
+We'll create a few static actions first.
+Static actions are actions with no external dependencies.
+Our example below sets the `window.location.pathname`, which does not rely on any external hook, for instance.

 ```tsx
 const actions = [